Native American language

 Quapaw women wore long deerskin dresses.

-and buckskin shirts.
 The Quapaws wore moccasins

 on their feet, and in cold weather, they wore long buffalo-hide robes.